hirnsturm/simpleaddress/README.md

     - enter custom lat, lng (If empty, the plugin will generate the coordinates.)
     - enter default zoom
     - enter maximum zoom
+- The layout based on [Twitter Bootstrap](http://getbootstrap.com) and is full responsive.

 ### Installation
-Just install the extension from the TER with the extension manager.
+1. Install the extension from the TER with the extension manager.
+2. Go to [Google Developer Console](https://console.developers.google.com) and create a "Google Maps API-Key"
+3. Go to your template and add the TypoScript config "Simple-Address"
+4. Go to "Constant Edotir", choose "PLUGIN.TX_SIMPLEADDRESS" and add your custom Google Maps API-Key ()
+5. Clear the TYPO3 configuration cache
+6. Now you can insert the plugin "Address" where ever you want

 ### How to use
+You can simply insert the plugin "Address" on every page

+### Supported languages
+- English
+- Deutsch
+- Español

 ## Known problems
 neither

 ## Todo
-- add phone number
-- add mobile phone
-- add e-mail
+nothing